pdzwonek/First-project/README.md

 # First-project
-First HTML and CSS project named Sit on chair.
+First project named Sit on chair created with HTML, CSS and JavaScript.